CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 Different services have different limitations, which are described here in the [CDSE quota documentation](https://documentation.dataspace.copernicus.eu/Quotas.html).
 Compared to the previous system (SciHub), the number of concurrent downloads per user has increased from two to four for most APIs.

 For downloading data from the CDSE to CSC computing environment, we recommend using the **S3** access, via command line tools like `s3cmd` and `rclone`.
-Also access via Python is supported as in the examples shown in example Notebooks, using [SentinelHub](https://github.com/eu-cdse/notebook-samples/blob/main/sentinelhub/data_download_process_request.ipynb) or [basic OData API and requests](https://github.com/eu-cdse/notebook-samples/blob/main/geo/odata_basics.ipynb).
+Also access via Python is supported as shown in the example Notebooks, using [SentinelHub](https://github.com/eu-cdse/notebook-samples/blob/main/sentinelhub/data_download_process_request.ipynb) or [basic OData API and requests](https://github.com/eu-cdse/notebook-samples/blob/main/geo/odata_basics.ipynb).

-You can copy data from CDSE object storage also directly to Allas, following the instructions on [Allas docs page](https://docs.csc.fi/data/Allas/accessing_allas/#copying-files-directly-between-object-storages) with endpoint `eodata.dataspace.copernicus.eu` and access and secret keys by following the [instructions about generating CDSE access keys](https://documentation.dataspace.copernicus.eu/APIs/S3.html#generate-secrets).
+You can copy data from CDSE object storage also directly to CSCs object storage Allas, following the instructions on [Allas docs page](../../../data/Allas/accessing_allas/#copying-files-directly-between-object-storages) with endpoint `eodata.dataspace.copernicus.eu` and access and secret keys by following the [instructions about generating CDSE access keys](https://documentation.dataspace.copernicus.eu/APIs/S3.html#generate-secrets).

 ## How can I process EO data at CSC?